acamaras0/camagru/README.md

 5. Commenting and liking them and the possibility of deleting your own pictures is also implemented:

 ![This is an image](https://github.com/acamaras0/camagru/blob/main/screenshots/3.png)

+If a picture gets likes and/or comments, the user will get a notification email.
+If the user prefers not to get notified, they have the possibility to deactivate the notifications in the settings page.